micktwomey/elm-mdl-workshop/README.md

 Bonus bonus: Can we embed a picture from www.arcade-museum.com in each card?

+Bonus bonus bonus: Can we make the card look a little less boring?

 ## Step 3

-Let's record some game plays!
+Let's record some high scores!

-### Exercise 3
+## Exercise 3

-Let's graph our plays!
+Freeform :)

+Let's work on different ideas:

+- Adding a graph of scores? elm-plot or sparklines (Enjoy the SVG integration in Elm's HTML)
+- Why not fetch the image using a task?
+- Persist the scores somewhere?